-During 2021, while the pandemic continued, certain restrictions on travel and access to public facilities was eased.
-As a result, the Trust experienced increases in revenue.
-The amount earned in 2021 exceeded pre-pandemic revenue amounts.
-New variants of the coronavirus continue to appear, but management of the Trust is cautiously optimistic that future impacts of financial results will continue to minimize.
+During 2021 and 2022, while the pandemic continued, certain restrictions on travel and access to public facilities was eased.
+New variants of the coronavirus continue to appear, but management of the Trust is cautiously optimistic that future impacts on financial results will continue to minimize.